djsime1/awesome-flipperzero/FAQ.md

 However, the CPU's clock cycle can't conform to the exact (and strict) timings that Mifare Classics communicate with.
 This means that some readers will respond to emulation, while others won't.
 This can not be fixed with firmware.

+another reason emulation may not be working for you may be because you do not have a complete dump of the card thus preventing the reader from accessing the areas of the card it wishes to read. some readers care for just the UID others require more. ensuring you have a full dump with all keys collected will be beneficial to you.

 ### Why can't I save/emulate Mifare DESFire?
-DESFire is a very complicated and much more secure protocol.
+DESFire is a very complicated and much more secure chipset.
 There are no known attacks against it yet.

 ### What are the .sha files in the NFC directory?
 These are shadow files, and they're created whenever an emulated tag is written to.
 They store a copy of the original file with whatever was written.
 This way, the original file remains untouched.

+### Why doesnt my bank card work when i emulate it?
+credit cards are encrypted, the information you saw when you read and saved your card is the unencrypted portion of the card. this information is not enough to emulate and complete a transaction. you cannot emulate the encrypted portion.